 Therefore, in order not to get lost and not to overload the suitcase with things that are not too necessary, in general, it is better to gather your thoughts initially.
 Which is what we actually did, making a list of things that make sense to buy in Paris or another French city and take across the border.

-Popular gifts from France
+Popular Gifts from France

 Paris, as you know, rightfully claims to be the culinary capital of the world.
 Yes, and others, even not too large cities of this European country, consider themselves something like trendsetters in gastronomic fashion.

-So if clothes of famous brands are mainly brought from Italy, then in the case of France it is much more reasonable firstly to pay attention to products.
+So if clothes of famous brands are mainly brought back from Italy, then in the case of France it is much more reasonable firstly to pay attention to products.
 For example, on

 France is well known mainly for soft cheeses, the most famous of which are Brie and Camembert.
 Which, as almost everyone understands, is not so easy to carry in luggage safe and sound.